movet306/BigQuery-E-Commerce-Advanced-Data-Modeling-Integration/README.md

 All data analysis, feature engineering, KPIs, customer/seller segmentation, and business strategies presented in this project were **entirely designed, implemented, and documented by myself after thoroughly exploring the raw data**.

 No third-party analyses, code, or strategic frameworks were used.
-Every business question, analytical approach, and SQL/Python implementation reflects my own planning, reasoning, and hands-on work based on my understanding of the dataset and business context.
+Every business question, analytical approach, and SQL/Python implementation carried out by myself.

 ---